mgeeky/PackMyPayload/README.md

 Their research disclosed, that some _container_ file formats - namely **ISO**, **VHD**/**VHDX** -  do not propagate MOTW taint flag onto inner files upon auto-mount or auto-extraction.
 Moreover, Windows 8+ is able to open these formats automatically upon double-click, making them _notorius infection carriers, possibly devaluing MOTW in its security measure role_.

-### Formats known not to propage MOTW

-Some of the formats supported by this tool were added for other reasons than to bypass MOTW flag.
-They play important roles during other stages of Red Team engagement delivery (especially `CAB` file).

-Formats known not to propagate MOTW:

-- `ISO`
-- `IMG`
-- `7zip` _upon manual files extraction_
-- `VHD/VHDX`

 ## Demo - How Threat Actors Evade MOTW and Smuggle Macros

 Lets present how **Mark of the Web** flag looks like in practice: